thatcatcancode/sci-guard/README.md

 [6] Generative AI suggests replacements →
 [7] Backend returns structured response →
-[8] Frontend displays flagged sentences + suggestions
+[8] Frontend displays flagged sentences + suggestions [9] Displays sentiment score based on neutral science objectivity.
+[10] Scientist has option to delete paper from model and database.

 ## Models

 # BERT vs GPT
-# Need a large context window to accept large documents
+- Need a large context window to accept large documents if doing sentiment analysis on entire document
+- Might make sense to only do sentiment analysis on sentence with the banned word + the surrounding sentences to reduce cost + carbon, and increase performance.

 ```
 In the context of GPT and other large language models (LLMs), a context window refers to the maximum amount of text the model can process at one time when generating a response.
 It's measured in tokens, which are roughly equivalent to words, and includes both the user's input (prompt) and the model's own generated text